npuv5pp/Simuro5v5/Documents/Referee.md

 ### 3.PenaltyKick

-There are two situations that will result in PenaltyKick free throws:
+There are two situations that will result in PenaltyKick free throws :

 1. The defender has two or more players in the small restricted area, and the offensive player performs the free throw action.
    When Yellow is attacking, when the blue side has two or more players defending in their own restricted area, the output below the platform is :` Foul: PenaltyKick, Yellow team is actor .
 Reason: Defenders have two robots in SmallState`